How to choose the right child car seat for your baby and child

 • Do you want a combined carrier and travel system?

-• It's not just the age of the child that counts, make sure you know their weight and size
+• It's not just the age of the child that counts, make sure you know their weight and size.

-• Disconnect the passenger seat airbag if you want to put the car seat in the front of the car
+• Disconnect the passenger seat airbag if you want to put the car seat in the front of the car.

 • Remember, not all car seats fit all cars!
-Make sure the seat you've chosen fits your make and model
+Make sure the seat you've chosen fits your make and model.

 Should I buy a new or second-hand car seat?

-Having a baby most definitely doesn't come cheap, and hand-me-downs can sometimes be a great alternative to splashing the cash on expensive, new items.
-However, the safest advice is not to buy or use a second-hand child car seat.
+Having a baby most definitely doesn't come cheap, and hand-me-downs can sometimes be a great alternative to splashing the cash on new items.

-It's impossible to know if it's been involved in an accident, as damage is not always visible.
 There's also the fact the instruction manual may be missing which will make it harder to fit safely.

 Buying new is the safest option for your baby.